Pratyush033/Healthcare-Management-API/README.md

 **It includes:**

-User-friendly interfaces for frontend development.
+1.User-friendly interfaces for frontend development.

-Integration with backend APIs using Axios for seamless data retrieval and updates.
+2.Integration with backend APIs using Axios for seamless data retrieval and updates.

-User authentication features that are synchronized with backend authentication.
+3.User authentication features that are synchronized with backend authentication.

 **Data Management and Security**

-The system ensures efficient data management and security:
+>The system ensures efficient data management and security:

-Data management is implemented using HashMap.
+>Data management is implemented using HashMap.

-Binary search is applied for streamlined data retrieval.
+>Binary search is applied for streamlined data retrieval.

-Secure authentication mechanisms are implemented using JWT tokens.
+>Secure authentication mechanisms are implemented using JWT tokens.